 Keratoconus occurs when the cornea in your eye becomes thinner and develops a cone shape rather than being round.
 This causes light to deflect when it enters your eye, leading to vision problems.
 You can have this disease in only one eye or in both of your eyes.
 This disease usually starts when people are in their teens or early 20s and continues getting worse over the years.

 Compounds known as free radicals can cause damage to your cornea by making the tissue in it weaker.
 This makes your cornea more likely to end up bulging.
 You have a higher risk of this disease if it runs in your family or if your eyes are exposed to UV rays too often.
 Rubbing your eyes frequently can also increase your risk.

-Without proper treatment, keratoconous can seriously affect your vision and impact your quality of life.
-Keratoconous treatment in Orlando FL generally involves using eyeglasses or soft contacts at first.
+Without proper treatment, keratoconus can seriously affect your vision and impact your quality of life.
+Keratoconus treatment in Orlando FL generally involves using eyeglasses or soft contacts at first.
 Other treatments, such as gas permeable contacts, scleral lenses or corneal transplant, might be needed as vision becomes steadily worse from this disease.
 Early detection through eye exams is the best way to protect your vision.